Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Imprimitive reflection groups

+which has eigenvalue $-1$ with multiplicity 2. \end{proof} Note that when taking the middle convolution for such tuples, the parameter should be $\lambda^{-1}$ since these equations are for the tuple product and not the inverse product.

-\subsection{Nice 5-Tuples in $G(m, p, 4)$}
+\subsection{Nice 5-tuples in $\boldsymbol{G(m, p, 4)}$}

-Searching for 5-tuples $G(m, p, 4)$ so that the middle convolution will be rank 2 means we want the product to have an eigenvalue of multiplicity 3.
-A $4 \times 4$ matrix with an eigenvalue of multiplicity 3 can be viewed as a scalar times a reflection, so we want to explore the existence of $[r_1, r_2, r_3, r_4, r_5]$ such that where $ \lambda \neq 1$ and $r_6$ is some reflection, not necessarily in $G(m, p, 4)$.
+Searching for 5-tuples $G(m, p, 4)$ so that the middle convolution will be of rank 2 means we want the product to have an eigenvalue of multiplicity 3.
+A $4 \times 4$ matrix with an eigenvalue of multiplicity 3 can be viewed as a scalar times a reflection, so we want to explore the existence of $[r_1, r_2, r_3, r_4, r_5]$ such that